 Allow time overlap with the outgoing team

-Mind you; the new programming team may initially work with lower velocity as they need to get familiar with the app’s code and architecture.
-Having two teams overlapped can speed up the onboarding process (by being a support for a new team when specific information is needed), reduce the risk of setback and keep the velocity constant.
+Mind you; the new programming team may initially work with lower velocity, as they need to get familiar with the app’s code and architecture in the first place.
+Having two teams overlapped can speed up the onboarding process (by the old squad being a support for a new team when specific information is needed), reduce the risk of setbacks, and keep the velocity constant.

 Meet the new development team